bbauska/CS198.1x/readme.md

 This purchase validated the use of Bitcoin for its original purpose as a currency actually used for buying goods.

-So, in a way, by trailblazing the currency’s use, Laszlo is a hero to Bitcoin enthusiasts.
+In a way, by trailblazing the currency’s use, Laszlo is a hero to Bitcoin enthusiasts.

 This was the very first time a Bitcoin transaction traded “magic worthless internet money” for a tangible item of value - therefore bitcoins have value.